READING WITH YOUR BABY

 - Likes having the same books repeated.

-While reading to your baby:
+While reading with your baby:

 Hold your little one on your lap and snuggle; use a lot of eye contact and voice inflection.
 Smile, relax and enjoy.
 Let your baby know you think books and reading are pleasurable.
 You are promoting brain development as you read, sing and talk to your baby.